Bojumm/Bojumm/README.md

 ### About

-I'm a full-stack developer focused on Laravel-based web applications — from Eloquent-backed APIs to Blade and React.js frontends.
+I'm a full-stack developer focused on web applications — from Eloquent-backed APIs to Blade and React.js frontends.
 Most of my work involves building and maintaining systems for public sector and private clients: performance monitoring platforms, registries, and planning/review tools that need to be reliable, auditable, and easy for non-technical staff to use.

 Recurring patterns in what I build: role-based access control, multi-tab data entry workflows, AJAX-driven dynamic tables, geospatial data visualization (GeoJSON, Leaflet, PSGC boundaries), and dashboard reporting with Chart.js.